Alocasia Regal Shield is widely known for their heart-shaped, smooth foliage with ruffled margins.

-As a rule of thumb, you should water the plant when the top 2 to 3 inches of the plant is visibly dry.
+Moreover, you should water the plant when the top 2 to 3 inches of the plant is visibly dry.

-Tips to Provide Adequate Watering
+Tips to Provide Adequate Watering & Humidity

 - Instead of watering your plant thoroughly, water it slowly.
 Because slow, deep watering helps the root ball to absorb moisture.